The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

 Which lenders are participating in the scheme?

-Not all banks and lenders will take part in the scheme.
+Not all banks and lenders are taking part in the scheme.

 National Australia Bank (NAB) and Commonwealth Bank (CBA) are the only major banks to offer loans under the scheme.
 The rest of the lending panel is made up of non-major lenders.

-Housing Minister Michael Sukkar stated that 50% of all guarantees will be set aside for smaller lenders.
+Housing Minister Michael Sukkar stated that 50% of all guarantees are set aside for smaller lenders.

 “A lot of the smaller banks and regional financial institutions I think, by their very nature will ensure there is good coverage across the country.”

 Here’s the full list of lenders on the First Home Loan Deposit Scheme panel:

 - Auswide Bank

 - G&C Mutual Bank